danhermes/cognitive-hackathon/Teacher Guide/Week 1/Week 1 Intro.md

 ## Day 4

 Day four is about completing the Python labs, with students becoming familiar with the IDE and language used throughout this class.
-End the week with a quick code walkthrough of the Computer Vision API and an explanation of the class project.
+End the week with an explanation of the class project.
 Finally the instructor should get students thinking about ways that they would use cognitive computing.

 ## BONUS (not certain where this goes yet)